-Toronto Outdoor Picture Show (TOPS) is a local nonprofit dedicated to sharing quality outdoor cinema with Toronto communities in parks across the city.
-TOPS' annual summer festival is headlined by its signature project, Christie Pits Film Festival (CPFF), and includes venues such as Corktown Common, Fort York, and Bell Manor Park.
+Toronto Outdoor Picture Show (TOPS) is a grassroots charitable organization dedicated to sharing quality outdoor cinema with Toronto communities in parks across the city.
+TOPS' annual summer festival is headlined by its signature project, Christie Pits Film Festival (CPFF), and has included venues such as Fort York, Corktown Common, and Bell Manor Park.

 Voted by Toronto's NOW Magazine as Best Outdoor Film Screening Event, 2019.

 Each summer's programme includes a combination of popular and critically-acclaimed international films that draw large audiences, carefully paired with local and Canadian short and feature films.
-This allows us to expose our attendees to excellent homegrown films that they might not otherwise see, and to give local filmmakers large and welcoming audiences.
-Note that this organization pays screening rights to all films selected.
+This allows us to showcase excellent Canadian artworks, and give independent filmmakers large and welcoming audiences.
+Note that this organization pays screening fees to all films selected.

-In preparation for Summer 2020, TOPS is holding an open call for submissions from Canadian filmmakers through February 7, 2020.
-Please note that this call is geared to selections for TOPS series outside of Christie Pits Film Festival.
+In preparation for Summer 2022, TOPS is holding an open call for submissions from Canadian filmmakers through January 21, 2022.
+Please note that this call is geared to selections for all TOPS summer series in outdoor venues within Toronto.

 • Submissions MUST BE CANADIAN FILMS by independent filmmakers.
 Films from other countries will not be considered.